JuliaFS/calisto/calisto/README.md

 Project details:

-This site is something like companies database defense of the Angular Softuni Course as part of the Front-End Module.
-This project is an Angular App for companies database.
+This site is something like companies list defense of the Angular Softuni Course as part of the Front-End Module.
+This project is an Angular App for companies list.

 Database
-Using the Softuni Practice server to store data and display the data on the pages.
+Using Firestore database.
+Implemented login, login with google, register, verify email and forgot password.

 Navigation
 User are able to navigate through various links like:

 Home,
 Companies functionality

 The application contains two parts:

 Public part